 - Map all reads to all contigs or genes

-- Does generally not work
+- Does not work very well.
+Guess why?

 - Gene-based binning can use signature genes

 - Map reads to the 100 genes with highest bin correlation

 Horses for courses

 - Question dictates the appropriate tool

 - Amplicon sequencing is easy & cheap

 - Metagenomics allows more questions

 - Discovery of novel proteins, antibiotics etc.

 - Binning provides context and allows even more questions